LasticXYZ/DAtokenPriceSim/README.md

 2. **DA Providers**
    - **Streamlined Incentives**: Instead of manually negotiating with Layer 2 solutions, DA providers can leverage the automated tokenomics model.
-   - **Deposits and Proofs**: DA providers facilitate the process by allowing deposits and managing the generation of `DAtokenProofs`.
-   - **Foundation Contributions**: The DA foundation can contribute to the pool by depositing its currency, which in turn burns `DAtokenProofs`, maintaining the system's balance.
+   - **Foundation Contributions**: The DA foundation can contribute to the pool by depositing its currency (`DAtokens`), which in turn burns `DAtokenProofs`, maintaining the system's balance.

 3. **Layer 2 Solutions**
    - **Engagement**: Layer 2 solutions connect to the Lastic platform, triggering the minting of `DAtokenProofs` based on their submission duration.
    - **Spam Prevention**: To prevent abuse, the creation of `DAtokenProofs` is based on the length of the Layer 2's engagement, with longer commitments yielding more tokens.
    - **Rewards**: The model ensures that genuine, long-term Layer 2 engagements are rewarded proportionally, encouraging sustainable and meaningful participation.

-#### Incentive Mechanics
+#### Dependencies of token generation
+- **DAtokenProofs**:
+    - Note `DAtokenProof` token has a 1:1 exchange rate with the `DAtoken`, `DAtokenProof` is a ficticious token which we use to track how much money has been allocated to the Layer 2s.
+Every time `DAtokenProof` is minted some money proportional to the minting should be allocated from the `DAtoken` pool to the L2.
+    - Layer 2 solutions’ contributions are incentivized either through a tiered system or a time curve, where longer participation periods result in higher rewards of `DAtokenProofs`.
+    - Minting of the `DAtokenProofs` should be also dependent on how much is the user deposit to foundation deposit ratio to Layer2 minting the DAtokenProofs ratio.
+For example: If there are a lot of Layer2's, but the deposits of `DAtoken` in the pool is small, each individual L2 should get proportionally less rewards.
+Likewise if you have lot's of user depositing, but no foundations depositing the tokens, the payouts for the L2s should be proportionally small, because there are already a lot of users that are expecting the rewards, but not a lot of rewards to go around.
+However early users that deposited into the pool should still get rewards from the new users that are coming into the pool.
+When the DA foundation's comes along and deposits `DAtokens` that action burns `DAtokenProofs`.
+    - _These are only assumption - Fix if there are some issues._
-- **User Deposits and Rewards**: Users deposit `DAtoken` into the DA pool and receive `LasticDA` tokens, minted in proportion to the pool’s value and the number of `DAtokenProofs` generated.
+- **LasticDA**: Users deposit `DAtoken` into the DA pool and receive `LasticDA` tokens, minted in proportion to how long they were staking, how many `DAtokens` are already in the pool and the number of `DAtokenProofs` generated. _These are only assumption - Fix if there are some issues._
-- **Foundation Deposits**: The DA foundation's deposits burn `DAtokenProofs`, ensuring a controlled supply and supporting the overall token economy.
-- **Layer 2 Contributions**: Layer 2 solutions’ contributions are incentivized through a tiered system, where longer participation periods result in higher rewards of `DAtokenProofs`.

 #### Combining Multiple DA Providers
-- **Unified Token**: The `LasticDA` token aggregates the value of `LasticDA` tokens from various DA providers, creating a cohesive and scalable ecosystem.
+- **Unified Token**: The `Lastic` token aggregates the value of `LasticDA` tokens from various DA providers, creating a cohesive and scalable ecosystem.
+The exact formula is yet unknown, but maybe something like:

+$$ T_{Lastic} = C_1 * T_{LasticDA1} + ... + C_N * T_{LasticDAN} $$

 This tokenomics model aims to automate and optimize the onboarding process for Layer 2 solutions, incentivize user participation, and streamline the interaction between DA providers, foundations, and Layer 2 solutions, ultimately fostering a more efficient and competitive DA marketplace.

-### Key Terms
-- **DA Provider**: Example - DA1
-- **DA Token**: Example - DAtoken
-- **Reward Token**: LasticDA
-- **Proof Token**: DAtokenProof

 ### User Flow